codehasan/dex2c/README.md

    ```bash
    pip3 install -r requirements.txt
    ```
 2. Install JRE/JDK from <a href="https://www.oracle.com/java/technologies/javase/jdk11-archive-downloads.html">oracle</a> if you don't have it installed.
 Search in google, how to install JDK in windows if you need more guidance on this topic.
+Recommended jdk version is 11.